 How Do Vendors Find Out About Projects?<Bookmark>

-The News-Press in Fort Myers (when applicable) - all Formal Projects are advertised on Fridays.
+The News-Press in Fort Myers (when applicable) - all Formal Projects are advertised on Tuesdays and Fridays.

-New Projects are posted to our website on Fridays.
+New Projects are posted to our website on Tuesdays and Fridays.

 Fair and Open Competition:

 The Lee County Board of County Commissioners promotes free and open competition through its bid specifications.
 In addition, the County strives to design specifications for compatibility with standard trade practices and to use procedures in accordance with the law and prudent business practice.
 Potential bidders are encouraged to advise Procurement Management if they feel any language and/or requirement of a specification inadvertently restricts or limits competition; or if, in their judgment, specifications do not comply with standard trade practices or impose an impractical or unreasonable procedural burden.